 - I absolutely hate to cook.
 That’s not to say that I can’t cook; I can cook and cook very well, but I hate being in the kitchen over a stove.
 Most meals in our house are either take-out, made by my husband, bought from Whole Foods, or scrounged together.

-- I hate going shopping at the mall and the stores with a passion although I love lots of new, beautiful things like new shoes and have a major lipstick addiction hahaha!
+- I love going shopping at the mall and the stores with a passion!

 - Besides reading to relax I like to paint and draw.
 I’m not too bad at it and almost considered majoring in art or art history instead of literature for my undergraduate degree.
 I could spend days in art museums.